 Have a good time, dear friends and good yearing on your path to find the truth, to find your self.

-In Kirpal Sagar there is also a library meant for a comparative study of different religion – to understand the basic idea what all religions have in common, where there is a common denominator.
+In Kirpal Sagar, there is also a library meant for a comparative study of different religions – to understand the basic idea what all religions have in common, where there is a common denominator.
 Thus holy scriptures of different religions can be read there.
-In the coming days I will show more single photos of this exhibition.

 Wishing you all the best, my friends with sunshine in your heart.

-This is the ninth part (last part) of the very important subject: “Man know thyself!” – by Sant Kirpal Singh which can be read also here:
+This is the ninth part (last part) of the very important subject: “Man know thyself!” – a small book written by Sant Kirpal Singh which can be read also here:

 Thank you for your patience and attention